lpress13/coding_seminars/front_end_development/README.md

 This class is geared towards both developers *and* non developers.
 We'll cover a wide range of topics related to front-end development.
 If you're interested in learning more about HTML, CSS, JavaScript, and front-end development in general, then join us!

+## Schedule

 We'll meet once every two weeks, for an hour and a half.
 I'll have office hours in between classes.

+The first day of class is Tuesday, April 4th.
+Office hours will be Thursdays (every week) from 3-4pm, with the exception of the first week where office hours will be Friday 4/7 from 3-4pm due to the scavenger hunt on Thursday.

 ## Pre-requisites